-Paul Schrader’s Cat People (1982) is not the 1942 classic of the same name, a low-budget masterpiece of shadow and suggestion and Freudian sexuality clawing its way out of a virginal young woman.
+Paul Schrader’s Cat People (1982) is not the 1942 classic of the same name.
+The original is a low-budget masterpiece of shadow and suggestion and Freudian sexuality clawing its way out of a virginal young woman.
+Schrader’s is a wildly colorful, sexy, and very modern mix of human desire and animal passions.

 Nastassja Kinski (in her second American film) is entrancing as Irena, who arrives in New Orleans to be reunited with her brother Paul (Malcolm McDowell).
 While awaiting his return, she visits the big cats at the zoo and is drawn to both a recently-captured panther and to its keeper, Paul (John Heard).
 A romance purrs to life as animal escapes and Paul finally returns to tell her the family secret: they belong to a race of shapeshifters who turn into leopards when they have sex.
 Unless, of course, they keep it in the family.